 Tecl nnical in dicator o descrip otion she eet A2 Alignment Zero tolerance of fraud and corruption A7 nance require ninistration and Number of alleged fraud and Rationale provides a leadin g measure nds.
 The indicator of the incidence of n alleged incidents.
 A1 Indicator short name corruption cases reported per 100 000 population A3 Results- chain level Outcome A8 Definition corruption reporte period under revi the population.
 C the Preventior Activities Act 12 of criminal offence ti dents of fraud and unicipality during the sed per 100 000 of defined broadly in ating of Corrupt apter 2(s3) and any within the ambit of the purposes of this INDICATOR ASSIGNMENT GG5.1 A4 Back to Basics pillar Good governance A9 Indicator Formula cases reported to ud and corruption (2)Population of the 000 A5 Unit of measurement Number of alleged cases A6 Frequency of reporting Annual A10 Indicator origin ISO) 11.4 deriv ative A11 Notes on calculation None A12 Additional notes with the other i which this should to follow if sy elated outc be a predict wed in conjunction ome indicators of tor of consequences countability are priately.
 Repo respon Арр lies to Munic cipal Cate gory R eadiness Sha red Me etro Yes Tier 2 B1 Data Element (1) Number of alleged fraud and corruption cases reported to the metro B4 Source Metro legal services directorate C1 Data Element (2) Population: Number of persons who reside within the municipal boundaries.
-C4 Source StatsSA General Household Survey B2 Frequency of collection Annual B5 Units Allegations of fraud and corruption C2 Frequency of collection Annual C5 Units Population B3 Definition number of allege to the municipa municipality in elected office corruption.
-C Prevention and of 2004 in Chapt may fall within ment is a simple content of the cont ion cases reported esentative of the city (whether an e) for an act of broadly in the ot Activities Act 12 iminal offence that finition is included C3 Definition Number of people e residing in the municipal area B6 Notes financial year an lly to allegations rep d does not related t remain open from o concluded cases C6 Notes None
+C4 Source StatsSA General Household Survey B2 Frequency of collection Annual B5 Units Allegations of fraud and corruption C2 Frequency of collection Annual C5 Units Population B3 Definition The data element is a simple count of the total number of alleged fraud and corruption cases reported to the municipality involving a representative of the municipality in his/her official capacity (whether an elected office-bearer or employee) for an act of corruption.
+Corruption is defined broadly in the Prevention and Combating of Corrupt Activities Act 12 of 2004 in Chapter 2(s3) and any criminal offence that may fall within the ambit of this definition is included for the purposes of this data element. the municipal area B6 Notes financial year an lly to allegations rep d does not related t remain open from o concluded cases C6 Notes None